 Professor of Pharmacology

-Director, Division of Systems Biology of the Green Comprehensive Center for Molecular, Computational, and Systems Biology
+Director, Division of Systems Biology of the Green Center for Systems Biology

 Cecil H. and Ida M. Green Chair in Biomedical Science

 The central goal of our laboratory is to understand the principles underlying the evolutionary "design" of biological systems.
 We work on this problem at both the atomic and cellular scales.

 Ross' group studies how cells process information, particularly through heterotrimeric G proteins: the molecular mechanisms used to detect, sort, amplify and convey information, and how these mechanisms are regulated to provide G protein signaling modules with adaptability and diversity.

 The Smith lab is interested in the molecular basis of behavior, using volatile pheromone signaling and information processing in Drosophila as a model system.

 Our research focuses on elucidation of pathways and mechanisms by which cell surface receptors regulate intracellular function.
 Current studies, which center on G protein pathways, combine biochemical, structural, fluorescent, and cell-based techniques to gain better understanding of both molecular mechanisms and physiological impact of these pathways.

 Research in my laboratory focuses on signal transduction processes that are mediated by heterotrimeric G proteins.
 We employ a variety of approaches including biochemical, genetic, and cell based assays toward understanding the regulation of adenylyl cyclase and intracellular cyclic AMP.